-Employees for the purposes of this section includes, in so far as is relevant, all staff (both past and present), job applicants, contractors, consultants, independent examiners and invigilators who have personal data processed by the University.
-The personal data that is processed includes personal special categories of data such as ethnicity, disability or medical data collected and data relating to criminal conviction and offences.
+Employees for the purposes of this section includes, in so far as is relevant, all staff (both past and present), Trustees, volunteers, job applicants, contractors, consultants, independent examiners and invigilators from whom the University collects and processes personal data.

 The categories of data we hold and what we use it for

 The University processes your personal data, including special categories of data, for a variety of purposes, involving all aspects of the administration of your contract of employment, for statistical purposes and for the purposes of equal opportunities monitoring.

 It is your responsibility to inform us as soon as possible if data we hold about you is incorrect or requires updating.
 Staff are able to see a range of data about themselves on the intranet via the HR portal.
 This includes contact and identification information, information relating to medical conditions or disability, emergency contact details, current job details, absences, bank details, pay history, HESA details and career development details.
 Staff can change/update many of these items themselves and are encouraged to do so on a regular basis.
 Where it is not possible for staff to update their own details, staff in Human Resources (HR) will be able to do it for them.
 We collect the contact details of a person nominated by you for emergency contact purposes.
 It is the responsibility of staff to ensure that their emergency contacts have given permission for us to contact them in the event of an emergency.
 You must remember to update this information as and when necessary.